TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

    In order to link to a `<span>` element within the lesson, replace the value within the parenthesis with the exact `id` attribute of the `<span>` element (this will be case sensitive).
 For example, a `<span id="Knowledge-Check-3">` element would be linked to with `(#Knowledge-Check-3)`.

 1. `### Additional resources`: A bulleted list of optional resources for the user to read.
 Additional resources should be related to the content of the lesson in some way, without being necessary to gain an understanding of the lesson content.
-An additional resource should include brief text that further informs the user on why it is included or what purpose it serves, and generally should not cover the same exact content as the lesson just in a different medium.
-If the only answer to "What does this resource cover that the lesson doesn't?" is "I liked it" or "It's a video", it probably isn't enough to consider adding.
+An additional resource should include brief text that further informs the user on why it is included or what purpose it serves, and generally should stand out in some way from the lesson content and other additional resources.
+A good rule of thumb is to try and answer, "what purpose does this resource serve?"

    **If the lesson doesn't include any additional resources, leave this section as-is**.
 Otherwise, replace the default bulleted resource item with your own resource, then add any additional bulleted resource items.
 The lesson should ideally have no more than 3-5 additional resources.